 | Yucho | First account, nationwide branches | No 6-month wait; basic services; widely accepted |

-| Shinsei Bank | English service, foreigners | PowerFlex account; multilingual app; good for remittances |
+| SBI Shinsei Bank | English service, foreigners | PowerFlex account; multilingual app; good for remittances (formerly Shinsei Bank; renamed January 2023) |

-| SMBC | Multilingual customer service | Major bank network; multilingual phone support; some English staff |
+| SMBC | Multilingual phone support (limited hours) | Major bank network; phone support in several languages on weekdays; in-branch English-speaking staff varies by location |

 | Sony Bank | Multi-currency, low remittance fees | Internet bank; multi-currency accounts; cross-border transfer features |